It is not to angels that he has subjected the world to come, about which we are speaking. But there is a place where someone has testified:

 Almost Everything Under Our Feet

-In Genesis, God creates humanity and gives him authority over the rest of the creation.
-Then, in Psalm 8, David marvels at God’s work.
-In particular that he has placed man over the rest of the creation.
+In Genesis, God created humanity and gave him authority over the rest of the creation.
+Then, in Psalm 8, David marveled at God’s work.
+In particular, that he has placed man over the rest of the creation.
 And yet, the pastor says, we do not yet see everything subject to humanity.

 What is missing; what is not subject to man?
 Death!
 Death does not submit to the authority of humanity.
 In the end, it takes us all.
 So the submission of the created order to man is not yet full and complete.